-(Address of principal executive offices) Registrant's telephone number, including area code: (775) 625-3600
+Registrant's telephone number, including area code: (775) 625-3600

-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 Par Value Per Share PZG NYSE American Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well- -known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES \(\square\) NO \(\square\) Indicate by check mark if the Registrant is not red quired to file reports pursuant to Section 13 or 15 o(d) of the Act.
-YES □ NO ⊠ , , , , tion 13 or 15(d) of the Securities Exchange Act of 1934 during t ts), and (2) has been subject to such filing requirements for the p , , , a File required to be submitted pursuant to Rule 405 of Regulation istrant was required to submit such files).
-YES ☒ NO ☐ n S-T on-accelerated filer, a smaller reporting company or an emergin ting company" and emerging growth company" in Rule 12b-2 of Large accelerated filer □ Accelerated filer Non-accelerated filer Small reporting company X Emerging growth company X If an emerging growth company, indicate by chec financial accounting standards provided pursuant ٤ e extended transition period for complying with any new or revis ed Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES □ NO ⊠ common stock on the NYSE American LLC on December 31, 2018, was \$14,800,948.
+Securities registered pur rsuant to Section 12(b) of the Act: Tit tle of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 F Par Value Per Share PZG NYSE American Securities registered purs uant to Section 12(g) of the Act: Nor ne Indicate by check mark if the Registrant is a well-known season oned issuer, as defined in Rule 403 5 of the Securities Act.
+YES \(\square\) NO \(\square\) Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES □ NO ⊠ for such shorter period that the Regis ection 13 or 15(d) of the Securities Exchange Act of 1934 during thorts), and (2) has been subject to such filing requirements for the particle. • ε 3 3 ata File required to be submitted pursuant to Rule 405 of Regulation egistrant was required to submit such files).
+YES \boxtimes NO \square ı S-T 3 2 non-accelerated filer, a smaller reporting company or an emerging orting company" and emerging growth company" in Rule 12b-2 of the Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Small reporting company X Emerging growth company 0 00 mpany, indicate by check mark if the dards provided pursuant to Section 1 ε he extended transition period for complying with any new or revise ed Indicate by check mark w hether the Registrant is a shell comp pany (as defined in Rule 12b-2 of t he Exchange Act).
+YES □ NO 区 The aggregate market va alue of the voting and non-voting common equity held by non-affi liates of the Registrant, based on the closing price of the shares of common stock on the NYSE American LLC on December 31, 2019, was \$15,498,938.